This first appeared in The Havok Journal on April 19, 2017.

 In the symbiotic relationship between the royal family and the religious clerics, they have separate, yet overlapping spheres of influence within the state.
 However, there have been times where the ulama and its leadership have flexed their muscles in the past, even deciding some key political outcomes, sometimes not even using religious texts to justify their actions or decisions, but rather in the name of maintaining political order, and therefore preserving the state which supports their hierarchy, organizations, and infrastructure.

 In the wake of King Abd al-Aziz failing to adopt a concrete method of succession within the Kingdom, from 1958-1964, King Saud and Crown Prince Faysal formed two factions vying for power within the state.
-While King Saud held the title, the ulama saw Faysal as a better leader due to several reasons including a blood line to Muhammad ibn Abd al-Wahhab and a resistance to “pan-Arabism” which had crept into King Saud’s faction.
+While King Saud held the title, the ulama saw Faysal as a better leader due to several reasons including a bloodline to Muhammad ibn Abd al-Wahhab and a resistance to “pan-Arabism” which had crept into King Saud’s faction.
 In a series of two fatwas, the ulama sided with Crown Prince Faysal in 1964, placing him on the throne.

 Interestingly, to justify the religious rulings, they drew on no scripture or religious source, rather, they relied on their ethic of responsibility to preserve sharia law in the kingdom and preserve the Kingdom.
 They argued it was in their interest, and that of the state, to make the leadership change to avoid fitna, or “great discord.”
 They made this decision, arguably crossing over from the religious realm of influence directly into the political.
-They became the proponent for the political leadership change which would alter the way kings would be chosen in the future, as well as the political structure, moving from a dynasty of “monocephalic and monocratic power transmitted in lineal-agnatic manner [to] a collegial-familial administration.”
+They became the proponent for the political leadership change which would alter the way kings would be chosen in the future, as well as the political structure, moving from a dynasty of “monocephalic and monocratic power transmitted in a lineal-agnatic manner [to] a collegial-familial administration.”
 This example shows the ulama are more than just pawns to the House of Saud, and actually violated a previously held political principle of their corporation: “absolute obedience to the head of the community and the formal prohibition of any rebellion against him.”

-Due to secular belief in separation of church and state in many Western countries, it may be hard to imagine a religious body making key decisions impacting the political sphere of a state.
-However, in Saudi Arabia, this has been the way of life which brought stability to a cutthroat, Bedouin culture that previously thrived on anarchy, or the fitna the ulama sought to avoid in later years.
-This changed in 1744, when Muhammad ibn Abd al-Wahhab and Muhammad ibn Saud formed this symbiotic relationship, which “allowed each of the partners to consolidate their positions and extend their respective spheres of influence.
+Due to secular belief in the separation of church and state in many Western countries, it may be hard to imagine a religious body making key decisions impacting the political sphere of a state.
+However, in Saudi Arabia, this has been the way of life that brought stability to a cutthroat, Bedouin culture that previously thrived on anarchy, or the fitna the ulama sought to avoid in later years.
+This changed in 1744 when Muhammad ibn Abd al-Wahhab and Muhammad ibn Saud formed this symbiotic relationship, which “allowed each of the partners to consolidate their positions and extend their respective spheres of influence.
 Thanks to the unconditional support of the guardians of the Hanbali-Wahhabi tradition, Saudi sovereigns were able to adopt an imperial approach,” which later led to the establishment of the Looking behind the political veil

 Fueled largely by petrodollars, this marriage of religion and political power also made way for the corporation of the Saudi ulama to create and establish the Hanbali-Wahhabi architecture.
-This not only existed to internally promote their tradition, but also sought to replicate and export it to other areas in the region and across the globe.
+This not only existed to internally promote their tradition but also sought to replicate and export it to other areas in the region and across the globe.
 This infrastructure later impacted American foreign policy in the region, especially in Afghanistan and Pakistan, both in the 1980s and after 9/11 to today.
-It would also have second and third order effects which, along with the exporting of the ideology, led some within the Kingdom to radicalize, which impacted and influenced the rise of the global Salafi-Jihadi ideology as an Islamist counter-culture fueling terror organizations and ideologues worldwide.
+It would also have second and third-order effects which, along with the exporting of the ideology, led some within the Kingdom to radicalize, which impacted and influenced the rise of the global Salafi-Jihadi ideology as an Islamist counter-culture fueling terror organizations and ideologues worldwide.

 Nabil Mouline, The Clerics of Islam: Religious Authority and Political Power in Saudi Arabia, trans.
 Ethan S. Rundell, (New Haven: Yale University Press, 2014), 1.